maximilien/musings/blogs/ai/2/draft.md

 **weave-cli and the ecosystem:**

-As I started experimenting creating agents and eventually created my own AI agents startup, some of initial pain points that I experienced (myself and clients) is the difficulty dealing with VDBs at scale and beyond the initial happy success.
+As I started experimenting creating agents and eventually created my own AI agents startup, some of the initial pain points I experienced (myself and clients) is the difficulty dealing with VDBs at scale and beyond the initial happy success.

-Having answers to questions: how to choose the right VDB? what is the chunking startegy for my data? what embeddings should I use? have surfaced often after the initial sucess of adding a few documents and creating a RAG agent to use the data.
+Having answers to questions like: How do I choose the right VDB?
+What is the chunking strategy for my data?
+What embeddings should I use?
+These surface often after the initial success of adding a few documents and creating a RAG agent to use the data.

 Also, the realities of day-two operations bite quickly.
-Having tools that can allow quick re-injestion of data.
-Ability to evaluate different VDBs and ingestion / chucking and vectorizers in a fashion that is seamless and objective.
+Having tools that allow quick re-ingestion of data.
+Ability to evaluate different VDBs and ingestion/chunking/vectorizers in a fashion that is seamless and objective.
 Ability to integrate into CI/CD and monitor results.
-And most importantly can we achieve these without tying outself to a particular VDB?
-Are there open source approaches for this.
+And most importantly—can we achieve these without tying ourselves to a particular VDB?
+Are there open source approaches for this?

 To address these issues (and more) I have created the open source project [weave-cli](https://github.com/maximilien/weave-cli).
-Out of the box it provides solution to the questions above and can be used across 10+ VDBs.
-I plan a future post on weave-cli but in the meantime I'd recommend perusing the repository and the extensive documentation.
-Feel free to leave comments here or create issues or discussion on the github repo.
+Out of the box it provides solutions to the questions above and can be used across 10+ VDBs.
+I plan a future post on weave-cli, but in the meantime I'd recommend perusing the repository and the extensive documentation.
+Feel free to leave comments here or create issues or discussions on the GitHub repo.

 ## Conclusion